FredrikMeyer/FredrikMeyer.github.io/_posts/2023-02-26-backup-pi-emacs.md

 ## Making it run periodically

-To make it run periodically, I googled how [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html) works, and added this snippet in the crontab file (`sudo crontab -e`):
+To make it run periodically, I googled how [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html) works, and added this snippet in the crontab file (`crontab -e`):

 ```
 0 3 * * * /usr/local/bin/backup_deconz.el